 This is the key difference between prospects and suspects.
 The easiest way to classify leads into Sales Qualified Leads (SQL) and Marketing Qualified Leads (MQL) is to implement a lead scoring system.

-After the leads move through the ToFu and Mofu stage, they are now very familiar with your brand and service.
+After the leads move through the Top-Funnel and Mid-Funnel stage, they are now very familiar with your brand and service.
 The primary focus in this stage is product demonstrations, presentations and proposals, and quotes.